emontalvo610/4-13-Hometask/README.md

 ## Description

-This project is a web application that captures the content of a webpage at regular intervals and sends the captured data to a Node.js backend server for storage on the local computer.
+This project is a web application that captures the content of a webpage which simulates the css properties including border-radius, box-shadow, css cursor and text-shadow at regular intervals and sends the captured data to a Node.js backend server for storage on the local computer.

 ## Features